 Though traditional Corporations and LLCs are the most common types of corporate structures, some business entities may need to choose between forming multiple corporations, or a single Series Limited Liability Company (Series LLC).

-Under Texas law, a Series LLC is essentially a traditional LLC which has adopted language in governing documents allowing the use of “series” (or “sub-series” / “cells”) within the framework of a single LLC.
-This can offer advantages over traditional LLCs, where all assets are available to satisfy obligations and liabilities of the LLC, by insulating assets of one entity from the liabilities and obligations of others.
+Under Texas law, a Series LLC is essentially a traditional LLC that has adopted language in governing documents allowing the use of “series” (or “sub-series” or “cells”) within the framework of a single LLC.
+This can offer advantages over traditional LLCs, where all assets are available to satisfy the obligations and liabilities of the LLC, by insulating the assets of one entity from the liabilities and obligations of others.

 - Series LLC Characteristics: Each sub-series within a Series LLC retains the rights of a traditional LLC, including the right to own assets, enter into contracts, provide liens or own titles, incorporate different management or ownership structures, have different business purposes, and sue or be sued.

 - Asset Segmentation: Assets associated with a Series LLC may be held in the name of the sub-series or in the name of the “master” LLC.
 Its members or managers are not liable for debts or obligations of the parent LLC or sub-series, but do hold express rights and duties with each series as stated in the Company Agreement.
 Per Texas BOC § 101.602: “debts, liabilities, obligations, and expenses incurred...with respect to a particular series, shall be enforceable against the assets of that series only.”
 In short, the parent LLC is protected from the liability of the series, and each series is protected from the liabilities of the parent and other LLCs.